If you are registered with Net Community, you can log in and amend the contact details that we hold for you.

 If there is not currently an association in your area and you are interested in setting one up, please contact firstname.lastname@example.org.
 We can then check how many graduates are in your area and provide advice on getting an association started, if there are sufficient numbers.

 Queen's campus is an ideal location for your wedding.
 As a graduate you can hold a civil ceremony and/or wedding reception in the historic Great Hall on the main campus or in the quiet leafy surrounds of Riddel Hall on the Stranmillis Road.

 Queen’s Welcome Centre is a Northern Ireland Tourist Board Local Information Office.
 It serves as an information point for visitors and tourists, as well as offering a varied selection of souvenirs and gifts, many engraved with the crest of the University.

-The Development and Alumni Relations Office (DARO) keeps graduates of the University in touch with each other and with Queen's through a programme of regular engagement and raises vital funds to support the ongoing activities of the University.
+The Alumni Engagement and Philanthropy Office (AEP) keeps graduates of the University in touch with each other and with Queen's through a programme of regular engagement and raises vital funds to support the ongoing activities of the University.

 Many of our donors request that their money is spent in areas that are passionate about, whether this is the University’s Rugby, Rowing or Wado Ryu Karate clubs, scholarships and bursaries for incoming students, or certain schools, faculties or research institutes at Queen’s.

 If you have no particular preference, then your donation will be allocated to the area of most urgent need within the University.